asterisk/documentation/README.md

 $ cd documentation
 ```

 Create a `Makefile.inc` file with some configuration variables.
-This file must NOT be checked in.
+This file must **not** be checked in.
 Here are the contents to use:

 ```
 # BUILD_DIR := <somepath>  # Defaults to ./temp